Algae Green Pool Algae Green Pool — Can I Swim in Green Pool Water? Health Risks & Safety Guide

 If someone has already swum in green water: Have them shower immediately with antibacterial soap, flush eyes with clean water, and monitor for symptoms of infection.
 Seek medical attention if skin rashes, eye irritation, or gastrointestinal symptoms develop.

-Remember, no amount of urgency or desire to swim justifies the health risks of entering contaminated water.
-The SLAM process typically takes 3-7 days depending on how green your pool is, but this time investment protects you and your family from serious illness.
+Remember, no amount of urgency to swim is worth getting in unsanitized water.
+The SLAM process typically takes 3-7 days depending on how green your pool is — a worthwhile wait to spare yourself and your family an avoidable stomach bug or skin infection.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.